pklaus/jpnevulator.py/README.md

 # jpnevulator.py

-This software is implementation of the serial sniffing tool [jpnevulator][] in Python.
+This software is an implementation of the serial sniffing tool [jpnevulator][] in Python.
-It's aim is to emulate the command line interface and the output of the original tool as much as possible:
+It aims to emulate the command line interface and the output of the original tool as much as possible:

-    $ jpnevulator --ascii --timing-print \
+    $ jpnevulator.py --ascii --timing-print \
       --tty /dev/ttyS0:SB9600d \
       --tty "/dev/ttyUSB0:Motorola MTM800" \
       --read